 Oregano leaves also release distilled oils that are used as an effective remedy for indigestion, respiratory ailments, skin conditions and fungal infections.

 Scientific Name: Petroselinum crispum

-Native to the central Mediterranean region, particularly Greece, Cyprus, Spain, Portugal, southern Italy and Morocco, parsley is one of the most widely grown herbs in the world.
-Over the years, the cultivation of parsley has also become popular in Europe where it is commonly used as a spice, vegetable, and herb.
+Native to the Mediterranean region, particularly Greece, Cyprus, Spain, Portugal, southern Italy and Morocco, parsley is one of the most widely grown herbs in the world.

 Parsley is a hardy biennial herb that grows in two distinct forms — flat leaf and moss curled.
 The latter is popularly used for garnishing given how it produces a tightly curled rosette of leaves whereas the former type has flat leaves and is preferred for cooking since it releases more flavor.

-It has a mild, bitter flavor that greatly enhances the flavor of soups, stews, casseroles, and salads.
+The herb has a mild, bitter flavor that greatly enhances the flavor of soups, stews, casseroles and salads.
 Parsley is also consumed for its natural anti-bacterial and anti-inflammatory properties that boost the immune system and aids in digestion.